Spicy Cole Slaw

 Spicy cole slaw 7

-The dressing consists of apple cider vinegar, sugar, salt, black pepper, mayo, a little sour cream, horseradish, and coarse grained dijon mustard.
-You’ll also need a pinch of red pepper flake, and a little cayenne pepper.
+The dressing consists of apple cider vinegar, sugar, salt, black pepper, mayo, a little sour cream, horseradish, and coarse grained Dijon mustard.
+You’ll also need a pinch of red pepper flake and a little cayenne pepper.
 Feel free to leave both of these ingredients out if you want it extra mild!

 Spicy cole slaw 3

 Toss all of the veggies together, then stir in the dressing.
 Cover tightly and chill in the refrigerator for at least 2 hours before serving!
-Stir well, right before serving and enjoy!
+Stir well right before serving and enjoy!

 We have been eating this cole slaw for YEARS!
 It’s such a nice variation from traditional cole slaw, and because you can easily adjust the heat, it can be enjoyed by all.
 Be sure to follow the directions when it comes to allowing the slaw to chill.
 It gets better and better, the longer it sits in the fridge.